ribosomal-mRNAiac/Extraction-of-twitter-data-using-tweepy/README.md

 - the language in which the tweet was posted

 ## Limitations
-For several Twitter Users, the tweets extracted did not stretch until the beginning of the COVID-19 Pandemic as a result of the Twitter API's limits (~3200 tweets)[^3].
+For several Twitter Users, the tweets extracted did not stretch until the beginning of the COVID-19 Pandemic, due to limits on the Twitter API (~3200 tweets)[^3].

 ## Future use
 This tool was able to run in November 2022, but cannot be guaranteed to be compatible with Twitter systems in the future.